 Kelley from ‘Our House Project‘ shows us how to use metal tile edging.
 This is really important, because many of the trendy glass tiles don’t come with bullnose edges.

-Ok, last we have a backsplash project for you lazy DIYers.
+Ok, last we have a DIY backsplash project for you lazy DIYers.
 (Yes, my hand is up!)
-‘The Bewitchin’ Kitchen’ reviewed a peel and stick tile product called Smart Tiles… Have you heard of these?
+‘The Bewitchin’ Kitchen‘ reviewed a peel and stick tile tile product called Smart Tiles… Have you heard of these?
 They seem to be taking the blogging world by storm.
 They are gel based 3-d tiles that yes, you just peel and stick!
-Oh, and Randa here not only did her bathroom, but she did her kitchen backsplash with Smart Tiles too, and right over the old, outdated tile!
+Oh, and Randa here not only was able to install a backsplash in her bathroom, but she did her kitchen backsplash with Smart Tiles too, and right over the old, outdated tile!
 Great tutorial, along with a warning to watch out for counterfeit products.
 They aren’t the same.
 (Read her comment sections!)
 Loving’ this!